Royal Mail: Statutory corporation

 Under the Post Office Act 1969 the General Post Office was changed from a government department to a statutory corporation, known simply as the Post Office.
 The office of Postmaster General was abolished and replaced with the positions of chairman and chief executive in the new company.

-The two-class postal system was introduced in 1968, using first-class and second-class services.
-The Post Office opened the National Giro Bank that year.

 In 1971, postal services in Great Britain were suspended for two months between January and March as the result of a national postal strike over a pay claim.

-Postcodes were extended across Great Britain and Northern Ireland between 1959 and 1974.
+British Telecom was separated from the Post Office in 1980, and emerged as an independent business in 1981.
+In 1986 the Post Office was subdivided into four businesses: Royal Mail Letters, Royal Mail Parcels, Post Office Counters and the National Girobank.
+Girobank was sold to Alliance & Leicester in 1990, but the remaining business continued under public ownership as privatisation of this was deemed to be too unpopular.
+That same year, Royal Mail Parcels was rebranded as Parcelforce as part of an attempt to compete with international courier firms, which were fast expanding into the European market.

 Postal workers held their first national strike for 17 years in 1988, after walking out over bonuses being paid to recruit new workers in London and the South East.
 Royal Mail established Romec (Royal Mail Engineering & Construction) in 1989 to deliver facilities maintenance services to its business.
 Romec was 51% owned by Royal Mail, and 49% by Haden Building Management Ltd, which became Balfour Beatty WorkPlace and is now Cofely UK, part of GDF Suez in a joint venture.

-British Telecom was separated from the Post Office in 1980, and emerged as an independent business in 1981.
-Girobank was sold to Alliance & Leicester in 1990, and Royal Mail Parcels was rebranded as Parcelforce.
-The remaining business continued under public ownership, as privatisation of this was deemed to be too unpopular.
-However, in the 1990s, President of the Board of Trade Michael Heseltine began investigating a possible sale, and eventually a Green Paper on Postal Reform was published in May 1994, outlining various options for privatisation.
+In the 1990s the President of the Board of Trade, Michael Heseltine, began to look again at privatisation, and eventually a Green Paper on Postal Reform was published in May 1994, outlining various possible options.
 The ideas, however, proved controversial, and were dropped from the 1994 Queen's Speech after a number of Conservative MPs warned Heseltine that they would not vote for the legislation.

-Modernisation

-After a change of government in 1997, the Labour government decided to keep the Post Office state-owned, but with more commercial freedom.
-This led to the Postal Services Act 2000, whereby the Post Office became a public limited company in which the Secretary of State for Trade and Industry owned 50,004 ordinary shares plus 1 special share, and the Treasury Solicitor held 1 ordinary share.
-The company was renamed Consignia plc in 2001 and the new name was intended to show that the company did more than deliver mail; however, the change was very unpopular with both the general public and employees.
-The Communication Workers Union (CWU) boycotted the name, and the following year, it was announced that the company would be renamed Royal Mail Group plc.
+In 1998, Royal Mail launched RelayOne as an email to postal service system.
 In 1999, Royal Mail launched a short-lived e-commerce venture, ViaCode Limited, aimed at providing encrypted online communications services.
 However, it failed to make a profit and closed in 2002.

+In 1999 Royal Mail acquired German Parcel, incorporating it into a newly formed holding company, General Logistics Systems B.V., which over the next few years was used to establish an international network of parcel couriers ('through acquisitions and the founding of companies in numerous countries').
+In 2002 the GLS brand was launched, which later went on to function as Royal Mail's European parcels business.